 | Morning (empty stomach) | Jeera water (overnight soak) | Digestion, metabolism, weight |

-| 30 min before meals | Jeera powder in warm water | Appetite & enzyme stimulation |
+| 30 min before meals | Jeera powder in warm water | Appetite and enzyme boost |

-| After meals | Roasted cumin in yogurt/buttermilk | Gas relief, nutrient absorption |
+| After meals | Roasted cumin in yogurt or buttermilk | Gas relief, better nutrient absorption |

 | Before bed | Warm jeera water | Sleep support, relaxation |